 FINANCIAL STEWARDSHIP Comments Site Costs Assumes project development costs and value added design are site neutral.
 2 Site is owned by the City.
 No land acquisition costs.
-Depending upon traffic impact analysis could be impact to the intersection of McDaniel Lane and 99W, and McDani Lane for facility.
-Depending upon design of the facility could be site preparation costs in terms of removal of trees, wetland delineat etc. SUPPORTS DIVERSITY, EQUITY AND INCLUSION Central Location Residential Neighborhoods K - 12 Schools Transportation Infrastructure 1 Not centrally located.
+Depending upon traffic impact analysis could be impact to the intersection of McDaniel Lane a Lane for facility.
+Depending upon design of the facility could be site preparation costs in terms of removal of tre etc. SUPPORTS DIVERSITY, EQUITY AND INCLUSION ) Central Location Residential Neighborhoods K - 12 Schools Transportation Infrastructure 1 Not centrally located.
 Across the street from Patton Middle School.
 One mile north of McMinnville High School.
-Separated from four elementary schools by 99W, (0.8 miles to Grandhaven, 1.6 miles to Memorial, 2.4 miles to Newby, 3.1 miles to Columbus) One elementary school is on the same side of 99W, on the southern side of the community, 2.5 miles away.
-Located off of a signalized intersection of 99W on a minor collector street, NE McDaniel Lane, with access off of Lafayette Avenue as well a minor arterial.
+Sep elementary schools by 99W, (0.8 miles to Grandhaven, 1.6 miles to Memorial, 2.4 miles to New Columbus) One elementary school is on the same side of 99W, on the southern side of the com Located off of a signalized intersection of 99W on a minor collector street, NE McDaniel Lane, v Lafayette Avenue as well a minor arterial.
 Access to Variety of Trans Modes Bicycle Pedestrian Transit 1 Bicycle and pedestrian access is limited to on-street system.
-Signalized intersection on 99W and McDaniel for controlled, safe crossing from northern residential neighborhoods.
+Signalized intersection on 99W a controlled, safe crossing from northern residential neighborhoods.
 Closest transit route is on 99W.
-(See Appendix 2 - Yamhill County Transit - McMinnville Fixed Routes) Proximity to Underserved Communities (Proximity to lower income census block groups per Appendix 3) 2 In proximity to Census Block Group 41071.30801.1, and 41071.30601.1, the third and fourth lowest family median income Census Block Group in McMinnville with median family incomes of \$40,903 and \$44,402, and 22.6% and 16.5% of households living in poverty.
+(See Appendix 2 - Yamhill County Transit - McMinnville Fixed Proximity to Underserved Communities (Proximity to lower income census block groups per Appendix 3) 2 In proximity to Census Block Group 41071.30801.1, and 41071.30601.1, the third and fourth low income Census Block Group in McMinnville with median family incomes of \$40,903 and \$44,40 of households living in poverty.
 REGULATORY IMPACT Within UGB 3 Yes Avoids Potential Environmental Impact Wetlands / Riparian Corridors Tree Copses Protected Ecosystems 0 Potential impact to riparian corridor Definite impact to tree copses to support development of facility.
 No Extended Approval Process Permitted use in underlying zone 2 Underlying zoning is R2 residential.
-Outright permitted use is public park and recreation area.
-Community building is a conditional use.
+Outright permitted use is public park and recreation area. conditional use.
 Senior Center is operating under a conditional use permit.
-Surrounding neighborhood impact would be examined for a conditional use permit.
+Surrounding neigh be examined for a conditional use permit.